How Asbestos Kills America’s Veterans

 Povtak, T. (2023, April 25).
 How Asbestos Kills America’s Veterans.
 Asbestos.com.
 Retrieved September 21, 2023, from https://www.asbestos.com/featured-stories/america-has-failed-its-veterans/

 Povtak, Tim.
 "How Asbestos Kills America’s Veterans."
 Asbestos.com, 25 Apr 2023, https://www.asbestos.com/featured-stories/america-has-failed-its-veterans/.

 Povtak, Tim.
 "How Asbestos Kills America’s Veterans."
 Asbestos.com.
 Last modified April 25, 2023. https://www.asbestos.com/featured-stories/america-has-failed-its-veterans/.

 The U.S. government never warned servicemen who fought for America about the deadly long-term effects of asbestos exposure in the military.
 Now, a broken VA health care system fails them a second time by abandoning veterans dying of mesothelioma.

 America’s veterans who protected and served their country so admirably are being treated so poorly by those they defended so loyally.

-There are approximately 21 million U.S. military veterans living today, accounting for 7 percent of the total population.
-Yet veterans account for 30 percent of the estimated 3,000 mesothelioma cases diagnosed each year and the 10,000 annual deaths from all asbestos-related diseases, according to the U.S. Centers for Disease Control and Prevention.
+There are approximately 21 million U.S. military veterans living today, accounting for 7% of the total population.
+Yet veterans account for 30% of all the mesothelioma legal claims annually filed in the United States.
+Approximately 3,000 mesothelioma cases are diagnosed in the U.S. each year, according to the U.S. Centers for Disease Control and Prevention.

 The numbers don’t lie.
 The U.S. government targeted its veterans.
 And the military broke its own motto of “No Man Left Behind.”